Control System Connectors#

 - Returns:

-PVValue with synthetic data
+ChannelValue with synthetic data

 - Return type:

-- async write_pv(pv_address, value, timeout=None)[source]#
+- async write_channel(channel_address, value, timeout=None, verification_level=None, tolerance=None)[source]#

 - Parameters:

-pv_address (str) – Any PV name
+channel_address (str) – Any channel name

 value (Any) – Value to write